 When you select an SSR, be careful that this voltage does not exceed the rated load voltage of the SSR.
 (It is necessary to determine whether use is possible by measuring the actual voltage applied to the SSR on the OFF side.)

-Relays with the Same Shapes: Power MOS FET Relays
+Power MOS FET Relays